Skip to main content

 Auto-Reconnection

-The client implements robust reconnection handling:
+The client implements robust reconnection handling with stream error awareness:

-// Client fields for reconnection management
+// Client fields for connection and reconnection management

 pub enable_auto_reconnect: Arc<AtomicBool>, // Toggle auto-reconnect